 is some slight staining on the side of the phase-1A tiebeams to support

 this conclusion, but the evidence is far from conclusive.

 There is structural evidence to show that there has been modification to the layout within the eastern part of the building.
 A heavy structural post in the northern wall and located approximately beneath the ridge line of the eastern roof is notched for a heavy (c150mm x c.
 310mm) bearer running north-south immediately beneath the tiebeams.
 Although, now hidden, there is a corresponding post in the south wall [pers. comm.
-Nelson Kruschandl].
+N. Kruschandl].
 The line of the bearer is shown as a stain on the underside of the southern tiebeam – the soffit of the northern tiebeam is masked by later work.
 Further, the marks of a light fitting on the southern tiebeam are located centre span between the stain left by the bearer and the eastern wall.
 As additional proof, the southern upstand on the concrete floor is made good on the line of the removed bearer.
 Given this evidence, there can be little doubt that the removed bearer formed the headplate of a now lost partition (figure3C).
 What is clear from the evidence contained within the structural ground floors is that the modified layout as shown in figure 3B belonged to the period when the building was still in use for the generation of electricity.